Text Copied

 • The minimum & maximum value here depicts the starting and ending point in a dial.

 • The usage of offset will vary here as each offset represents the data range in a dial which is finally pointed by a needle.
-You can select different colours for different offsets.
+You can select different colors for different offsets.

 Let us consider a pressure gauge and the data on pressure falls between the range 0 to 100.
 Now I can divide the dial into 5 different ranges.